chat-sdk/chat-sdk-ios/README.md

 ### Push Notifications

-The Push Notification module allows you to send free push notifications using Firebase Clound Messenger.
+The Push Notification module allows you to send free push notifications using Firebase Cloud Messaging.

 1. Setup an [APN key](https://firebase.google.com/docs/cloud-messaging/ios/certs).
 2. Inside your project in the Firebase console, select the gear icon, select Project Settings, and then select the Cloud Messaging tab.
 3. In APNs authentication key under iOS app configuration, click the Upload button.
 4. Browse to the location where you saved your key, select it, and click Open.
 Add the key ID for the key (available in Certificates, Identifiers & Profiles in the Apple Developer Member Center) and click Upload.
 5. Enable the push notifications Capability in your Xcode project **Project -> Capabilities -> Push Notifications**
-6. Add the Server key from the Firebase console **Settings -> Cloud Messaging -> Project credentials** to the `cloud_messaging_server_key` entry in **Info.plist -> chat_sdk -> firebase**
-7. In Xcode open the **Capabilities** tab.
+6. In Xcode open the **Capabilities** tab.
 Enable **Push Notifications** and the following **Background Modes**: Location updates, Background fetch, Remote notifications.

->**Note:**
->We add the server key directly to the project because it makes it very easy to send targeted push notifications.
-However, this method isn't the best from a security perspective because it means that if someone decompiled and examined the app package, they could gain access to the key and send push notifications using your account.
-A more secure approach would be to use a separate app server to send the pushes or to use Google Cloud Code.
+##### Setup Firebase Cloud Functions

+To handle push notifications, we use [Firebase Cloud Functions](https://firebase.google.com/docs/functions/).
+This service allows you to upload a script to Firebase hosting.
+This script monitors the realtime database and whenever a new messsage is detected, it sends a push notification to the recipient.

+Below is a summary of the steps that are required to setup push using the Firebase Cloud Functions script.
+For further instructions you can look at the [Firebase Documentation](https://firebase.google.com/docs/functions/get-started).

+1. Run `firebase login` and login using the browser
+2. Make a new directory to store your push functions in.
+It can be called anything
+3. Navigate to that directory using the terminal
+4. Run `firebase init functions`
+5. Choose the correct app from the list
+6. Choose `JavaScript`
+7. Choose `y` for ESLint
+8. Choose `Y` to install node dependencies
+9. Find the `functions` directory you've just created and copy the `index.js` file from [Github]() into the directory
+10. Run `firebase deploy --only functions:pushListener`

+Now the script is active and push notifications will be set out automatically.

 ### Security Rules